-Bear Creek's Scholarship Program awards a number of merit-based scholarships to new, incoming domestic students in recognition of their talents, accomplishments, leadership, and character.
+Bear Creek's Scholarship Program awards a number of merit-based scholarships to new students in recognition of their talents, accomplishments, leadership, and character.
 We encourage all prospective students in grades 7, 9, and 10 to explore our scholarship offerings.
+Scholarships are not available for Form I-20 students.

 The Price Scholarship is named in honor of Dr. Nancy Price, Founder and Head of The Bear Creek School from 1988-2006.
 Her devotion to the classical ideals of truth, goodness, and beauty has endowed The Bear Creek School with a rich legacy of developing Christian scholars and leaders both now and for generations to come.